ohheydom/book_recommender_system/README.md

 The Book-Crossing dataset is available [here](http://www2.informatik.uni-freiburg.de/~cziegler/BX/)

-This is a basic clustering model of books based on ratings.
+This is a basic clustering model of books based on ratings that utilizes collaborative filtering.
+It uses both personalized and non personalized collaborative filtering.

+### Personalized
+Weighs ratings of books to make recommendations based on similar users.

+### Non-Personalized
+Considers top 50 highest rated books and makes recommendations of these books to users who haven't read them.

 ### Setup